Mays Business School: History

+Aerial view of Mays Business School on the Texas A&M University campus in College Station, Texas.

 Business education was first offered at Texas Agricultural and Mechanical College in conjunction with mechanical and agricultural programs.
 From 1876 through 1920 students at Texas A&M could select from a small number of business courses including single and double-entry bookkeeping and creamery management.
 In the 1920s the Department of Economics and the Agricultural Administration programs began offering further business courses, and by the end of the decade the college had established departments for accounting and statistics, farm and ranch management, marketing, and finance.

 Shortly after World War II, Thomas W. Leland became the first department head of the newly created Department of Business and Accounting, under the umbrella of the School of Arts and Sciences.
 After Leland's retirement in 1961, the School of Business Administration was formed.
 By 1965 the new head of the department, John E. Pearson, had spearheaded the formation of several departments within the School of Business, including accounting, business analysis and research, finance, marketing, and management.
 The Master of Business Administration (MBA) program debuted in 1966, and two years later in 1968, the college was officially formed when Texas A&M received University status, and the School of Business became the College of Business Administration.

 The college was accredited by the American Assembly of Collegiate Schools of Business (AACSB) in 1972, and began awarding Ph.D.s the same year.
 Over the next several decades the college continued to grow, establishing various centers, including the Center for International Business Studies and the Center for Human Resources Management, and implementing new bachelor's degrees.

 In 1994 the West Campus Library, later renamed the Business Library & Collaboration Commons (BLCC), is built.
 The BLCC is home to one of eight Patent and Trademark Centers (PTRC) in the state of Texas.

 The College of Business moved into the newly built Wehner Building on the western edge of Texas A&M University's campus in 1995.
 The following year the College was endowed by Lowry Mays, founder of Clear Channel Communications, and in his honor was renamed Lowry Mays College & Graduate School of Business.
 Six years later, the name was simplified to Mays Business School.
 Expansion quickly continued, and in 2003 an additional wing was added to the Wehner Building, housing the new 66000 sqft Jerry and Kay Cox Graduate Business Center.